LewisBull2303/UltimateRPS/README.md

 ## Fonts

-The font that I chose for UltimateRPS is Satoshi and sans-serif as a backup.
+The font that I chose for Ultimate RPS is Satoshi and sans-serif as a backup.
 Satoshi gave the website a very modern look and gave the web page personality whilst still not drawing the focus away from the main game.

 ![image](https://github.com/user-attachments/assets/d9f70104-5edb-44aa-a0d5-a94ae95dc534)

 ## Structure

-The structure of the site is made to make the users focus drawn to the game and its components.
-When the user opens the page, the interactable objects are in the rose colour and glowing, so it is intuitively clear to the user that they can be clicked and interacted with.
-This allows the users to come to the site and play the game straight away, as it is clear which parts are interactable.
+The structure of the site is made to make the user's focus drawn to the game and its components.
+When the user opens the page, the intractable objects are in the rose colour and glowing, so it is intuitively clear to the user that they can be clicked and interacted with.
+This allows the users to come to the site and play the game straight away, as it is clear which parts are intractable.
 This also allows for the user to feel welcome and then allows them to jump straight into the game.

- - The home page has clear, interactable objects that glow, which allows the user to intuitively know how to play the game.
+ - The home page has clear, intractable objects that glow, which allows the user to intuitively know how to play the game.

  - There are buttons for social media links, which then link to my social media on the home page.